 To one side, the Pagasitikos Gulf and, to the other, the Aegean.
-In between, a magical mountain to discover by the name of Pelion!
-Water gurgles in the fountains.
-Sunbeams stream through the leaves of the plane trees, apple trees, oaks, beeches, gardenias, hydrangeas, camellias.
-Nature flourishes in the fertile soil of Thessaly.
+And in between, a magical mountain to discover by the name of Pelion!
+Water gurgles in the fountains and sunbeams stream through the leaves of the plane trees, oaks, beeches, gardenias, hydrangeas, camellias.
+All around you, nature flourishes here in the fertile soil of Thessaly.
 In the autumn, a surreal palette of orange and red unfolds before you.
 Pathways, old churches, beaches with peacock-coloured water all add to this multi-coloured assemblage.
 Up high, its villages teeter on the edge of the mountain.
-One weekend is not enough to take it all in.
+One weekend isn’t enough to take it all in.
 Welcome to magnificent Pelion.

 What to do in Pelion